TheKruger/projup/README.md

 └── c
 ```

 And now you can create any file in the `c` folder.
-Because when you run `projup my_project c` it will create a folder called `my_project` and copy all the files from the `template/c` folder into the `my_project` folder and then replace the variables.
+Because when you run `projup my_project c` it will create a folder called `my_project` and copy all the files from the `template/c` folder into the `my_project` folder and then the projup will replace the variables with values.

 When creating the files in the `c` folder, you can use [variables](https://github.com/TheKruger/projup#variables) and also you can add your own variables.